finalyards/probe-rs-remote/README.md

 This allows:

-- *airgapping* the attached electronics from the main development computer.
+- galvanic separation of the attached electronics from the main development computer
 - developing open source code so that people can choose, whether they prefer local or remote `probe-rs`, without *any changes* to the build files

 **Supported commands**